On This Page

 Big emotional reactions are like breadcrumbs.
 If you follow the trail, it will eventually lead you to past pain, loss, or trauma that needs your attention.

 It’s rare that a reaction you’ll have to your therapist will be something you haven’t experienced before with someone else.
-And no matter how strongly you feel about your therapist, it’s not the same as what you feel in more intimate relationships with parents, partners, family, and friends.

 Tracing the feelings that emerge in the therapy room to their deeper roots can help you revisit and resolve the issues that have been affecting you for years.